-This is a very personal article that has nothing to do with menstruation or menstrual panties.
-Many users of Elia lingerie have already, are in the middle of, or will soon experience a pregnancy.
-Through our menstrual lingerie, we try to provide you with as much comfort as possible during and after your pregnancy.
-From the white discharge of pregnancy (prepartum) to the bloody discharge of postpartum and then the first period of the return of childbirth.
+This is a very personal article that has nothing to do with periods or menstrual panties.
+Many Elia lingerie users have already, are in the midst of, or will soon experience pregnancy.
+With our menstrual lingerie, we try to make you as comfortable as possible during and after your pregnancy.
+From the white discharge of pregnancy (pre-partum) to the bloody discharge of post-partum and the first periods after childbirth.

-The year 2019 and 2020 will have been busy for us.
-We gave birth to Elia in addition to our respective jobs and had Apolline and I (Marion) experience a pregnancy each.
-Our 2020 babies and us, will have in 9 months already experienced a lot of criticism or derogatory remarks!
-So here is the TOP (yes, there are many more) of the funniest, rudest and most indiscreet sentences we have heard.
+2019 and 2020 will have been a busy year for us.
+We gave birth to Elia on top of our respective jobs, and Apolline and I (Marion) went through one pregnancy each.
+In 9 months, our 2020 babies and we have already experienced a lot of criticism and disparaging remarks!
+So here's the TOP (yes, there are many more) of the funniest, rudest and most indiscreet phrases we've heard.

 The top 3 of frustration

 1) "A little alcohol won't hurt you!
 My wife didn't go without when she was pregnant!
 You're being overzealous".

 My conclusion: everyone is different and does what they want.
 It's important to remember that theWHO recommendations are strict There is no safe level of alcohol consumption during pregnancy!
 Risks exist at all stages of pregnancy, regardless of the volume of alcohol consumed.